DarkDimius/imp-bench/README.md

 ## Result

 I've checked.
-And what I can say is that on Oracle HotSpot version "1.8.0_72" it's not.
+And what I can say is that on Oracle HotSpot version "1.8.0_72"(x86_64 ubuntu i7-4770) it's not.
 Actually, both of them get optimized by JVM to be a simple load of same constant.

 ```
 [info] Benchmark                       Mode  Cnt  Score   Error  Units